Samsung To Offer Refurbished Galaxy Note 7: Price Of Recalled Units Key To Sales?

 — Reuters Tech News (@ReutersTech) March 29, 2017

 Samsung Galaxy Note 7 featured an impressive list of hardware components that can be considered as competitive even in 2017.
 The smartphone sported a 5.7 inch Super AMOLED Quad HD display that is still considered as one of the best in the smartphone industry today.
-An octa-core processor, coupled with 4GB RAM and 64GB of internal memory that was complimented with a dedicated microSD card slot that was able to take cards up to 256 GB offered plenty of power and storage.
+An octa-core processor as well as 4GB RAM and 64GB of internal memory that was complimented with a dedicated microSD card slot that was able to take cards up to 256 GB offered plenty of power and storage.
 The most prominent feature, however, was the back or primary camera.
 The 12 MP shooter instantly became a benchmark for other smartphones.

 Although Samsung’s recycling method is noteworthy, many buyers would undoubtedly wait for the refurbished devices.
 The statement mentioned about sale of such devices: